 SI-UK are closely monitoring local conditions and government advice in the UK, as well as across all our global offices.
-If you need to speak to someone, please arrange a free online consultation with SI-UK today.
+If you need to speak to someone, please reach out to our team via phone or arrange a free online consultation with SI-UK Indonesia today.

 Study UK and Coronavirus Updates

 - UK Leading Way in Vaccine Rollout

 The COVID-19 vaccine roll-out in the UK is amongst the best in the world and is expected to be one of the first countries in the world to be fully vaccinated.

 - International Student Vaccine Priority in the UK

 International students in the UK are able to access vaccinations as they are rolled out across the country, meaning you may receive the vaccine quicker in the UK than your home country and will be protected when returning home.